Summer 2025

 Volunteer Jobs Commitment

-Volunteering to do the jobs necessary to stage the meets and activities during the summer competitive season is a rec. swim tradition that helps bind swim parents together as we work together in service of giving the swimmers a memorable swim season.
-We need to fill about 50 volunteer job shifts to successfully host a single home dual meet, and many more to successfully host a large invitational like The Crossings Challenge - a hugely popular meet that contributes significantly to the team's bottom line, helping to keep fees low for our member families, while funding the team's operations.
+Volunteering to do the jobs necessary to stage the meets and activities during the summer competitive season is a rec. swim tradition that helps bind swim parents together as we all work together to give the swimmers a memorable season.
+We need to fill about 50 volunteer job shifts to host a dual meet, and many more to successfully host the Crossings Challenge - our hugely popular large invitational meet that contributes significantly to the team's bottom line, helping to keep fees low for our member families, while funding the team's operations.
 We also need to fill volunteer job shifts for each away meet.
 Simply put, we could not have a swim season without volunteers doing job shifts, and doing them well.
 For this reason, we require each family to perform a certain number of job shifts per season.
 The number of required jobs shifts is determined by the meet schedule and the number of families that register, and is communicated at the Parent Meeting at the start of each season.

 Families with... |